Minneapolis College of Art and Design logo

 Key Highlights

-• Pioneered significant advancements in art education curriculum development under Robert Koehler.
+• Pioneered art education curriculum development under President Robert Koehler in the late 19th century.

-• Features facilities including a notable expansion designed by Pritzker Prize-winning architect Kenzo Tange.
+• Features campus facilities that include a building designed by Pritzker Prize-winning architect Kenzo Tange.

 Timeline